-Literature and Language Used by the New Testament Writers
+Literature and Language

+Used by the New

+Testament Writers

-I. Literature
+- I. Literature

-- A. General Philosophy - B. Political influences aroused threats of secularization
+- A. General Philosophy

+- B. Political influences aroused threats of secularization

+- Legalism

-Withdrawal into legalization
+- Withdrawal into legalization

-Legalism

-C. Rabbinical Works
+- C. Rabbinical Works

-- 1. Several Literary Forms - a.
+- 1. Several Literary Forms

+- a.
 Targums

-b.
+- b.
 Midrash

-c.
-Mishna (E.g., Talmud) Instructions Jews were to follow
+- c.
+Mishna (E.g., Talmud)

+- Rabbinic (Not OT) Laws Jews were to follow

-Interpreting translations
+- Interpreting translations

-Running commentaries on the OT
+- Running commentaries on the OT

-Discussion and interpretation of the OT by topics.
+- Discussion and interpretation of the OT by topics.

 Talmud, an interpretation of the Mishna.

-2. Two Basic Types of Content in the Literary Forms
+- 2. Two Basic Types of Content in the Literary Forms

-a.
+- a.
 Halakah

-b.
+- b.
 Haggadah

-Discussion of OT legal material

-Discussion of OT nonlegal material (e.g., devotional, sermonic, very practical)
+- Discussion of OT legal material - Discussion of OT nonlegal material (e.g., devotional, sermonic, very practical)

-D. The Old Testament Apocrypha

-1. Meaning and Significance
+- D. The Old Testament Apocrypha - 1.
+Meaning and Significance

-2. Use by the New Testament Writers The word means "hidden," and primarily refers to 15 books written between the OT & NT, the period when God did not speak.
-The Holy Spirit-inspired Bible writers use the apocryphal books for illustration not for authority.
+2. Use by the New Testament Writers

+- "hidden," and primarily refers to 15 books written between the OT & NT, the period when God did not speak. - The Holy Spirit-inspired Bible writers use the apocryphal books for illustration, not for authority.

-E. The Pseudepigrapha1.
+- E. The Pseudepigrapha - 1.
 Identification and Significance